 Whether you know you want a bronzed look on the big day or on the fence about a faux glow, St. Tropez Skin Finishing Expert Sophie Evans recommends doing a trial run that aligns with your final dress fitting (usually about two to four weeks from the wedding).
 "This way, a bride can see if she likes the tan shade or decide if she wants to go lighter or darker," she says.
 "You should definitely experiment with different shades well in advance of the wedding so you can decide the depth of glow you prefer."
 St. Tropez Self Tan Express Bronzing Mist is a beginner-friendly product that allows the user to spray as little or as much as desired for results that can range from a barely-there glow to a full-on bronzed tan.

-Self Tan Express Bronzing Mist, $40, St. Tropez available at Sephora
+SHOP NOW: St. Tropez Self Tan Express Bronzing Mist, $40, Sephora

 If you've been on your health journey for a few months now, it's time to step it up.
 "If you are working out three days a week, add a fourth.
 If you are working out a couple of times a week, add an extra workout or two," suggests Anna Kaiser, founder of AKT in Motion.
 It's all about what works for you—however, the main rule of thumb in the few weeks leading up to the big day according to Kaiser is, "Every workout should get and keep your heart rate pumping for at least 70 percent of the workout."